-Organisational models for securing access to health and dental care services for children in out-of-home care A systematic review and assessment of the medical, economic, social and ethical aspects SBU ASSESSMENTS | ASSESSMENT OF METHODS IN HEALTH CARE AND SOCIAL SERVICES JUNE 2018 | WWW.SBU.SE/289E Executive summary Background and aim Children who enter or reside in out-of-home care are in greater need of health and dental care services than other children.
-This report is one in a series of reports where SBU has examined interventions for children in out-of-home care (foster or residential care).
-The aim is to evaluate organisational models for securing access to health and dental care for children in out-of-home care.
-Conclusions - An investigation of current Swedish practice in local child welfare shows that less than half of the Swedish local authorities have systematic routines to ensure that children in out-of-home care receive assessment of their physical health, only 10% provide an oral health assessment and no local authority has routines for assessing mental health. - We did not find any studies of adequate quality, therefore it is not possible to determine the effects of organisational models for providing health and dental care to children in out-of-home care.
+Organisational models for securing access to health and dental care services for children and young adults in out-of-home care A systematic review and assessment of the medical, economic, social and ethical aspects SBU ASSESSMENTS | ASSESSMENT OF METHODS IN HEALTH CARE AND SOCIAL SERVICES JUNE 2018 | WWW.SBU.SE/289E Executive summary Background and aim Children and young adults who enter or reside in outof-home care are in greater need of health and dental care services than other children.
+This report is one in a series of reports where SBU has examined interventions for children and young adults in out-of-home care (foster or residential care).
+The aim is to evaluate organisational models for securing access to health and dental care for children and young adults in out-of-home care.
+Conclusions - An investigation of current Swedish practice in local child welfare shows that less than half of the Swedish local authorities have systematic routines to ensure that children and young adults in out-of-home care receive assessment of their physical health, only ten percent provide an oral health assessment and no local authority has routines for assessing mental health. - We did not find any studies of adequate quality, therefore it is not possible to determine the effects of organisational models for providing health and dental care to children and young adults in out-of-home care.
 Henceforth, when organisational models are introduced in practice, well-conducted follow-up studies investigating their effects should be performed.
-There is also a need for studies that assess the prevalence of physical, dental and mental health problems and oral illness among children entering or residing in out-of-home care. - From an ethical point of view, it is important that children in out-of-home care are provided appropriate health and dental care.
+There is also a need for studies that assess the prevalence of physical, dental and mental health problems and oral illness among children entering or residing in out-of-home care. - ▶ From an ethical point of view, it is important that children and young adults in out-of-home care are provided appropriate health and dental care.
 The new requirements in the Swedish law (5 kap.
-1 d § SoL) regarding mandatory health assessments for children entering out-of-home care should be followed-up and evaluated.
-There is also a need for establishing organisational models in

-Swedish practice to ensure that the rights and needs of health and dental care for these individuals are met.
+1 d § SoL) regarding mandatory health assessments for children and young adults entering out-of-home care should be followed-up and evaluated.
+There is also a need for establishing organisational models in Swedish practice to ensure that the rights and needs of health and dental care for these individuals are met.
 In an international perspective, promising organisational models that could secure that these individuals receive health and dental care do exist, but they have not been evaluated with sufficient scientific rigour.
-A cost calculation performed by SBU suggests that an organisational model could be implemented in the Swedish system at a low cost with potential benefits for children in out-of-home care.
+A cost calculation performed by SBU suggests that an organisational model could be implemented in the Swedish system at a low cost with potential benefits for children and young adults in out-of-home care.
 What does this report add?